Skip to content

 Step 1 - Hook

 Encourage your pupils to get started on the theme.
 For example, are you working around litter in the playground?
-Give your pupils some tablets, all go to the playground and let the pupils take pictures of the litter.
+Give your pupils some tablets, go to the playground and let the pupils take pictures of the litter.
 Then discuss the photos in class.
 This way, you encourage your pupils to think about the sustainability issue and their involvement grows .

 Step 2 - Research